Skip to content

 • Architectural Consistency: Ensure all specialist models share identical architecture (e.g., 1.8 B parameters, same number of layers).

-• Post-Merge Validation: Run a benchmark suite covering both NL tasks (e.g., summarization, QA) and code tasks (e.g., code generation, bug fixing).
+• Post-Merge Validation: Run a benchmark suite covering both NL tasks (e.g., summarization, QA) and code tasks (e.g., code generation, bug fixing) to detect interference.

 Trade-offs